jeremyw/stamp/README.md

 * Abbreviated and full names of months and weekdays are recognized.
 * Days with or without a leading zero work instinctively.
-* Rudimentary timezone support.
+* Timezones are recognized.
 Note that stamp only looks for a few common abbreviations, so when in doubt use "UTC".
 * Include any extraneous text you'd like, e.g. "DOB:".